AlecAivazis/graphql-over-kafka/docs/source/handlers/index.rst

 ================

 Action handlers describe how your service mutates its internal state in response to the arrival of an action from the queue.
-Handlers are defined as a function of two arguments: ``type`` and ``payload``. ``Type`` is a string that classifies the event and ``payload`` is a dictionary representing the data associated with the event.
+They are defined as a function of two arguments: ``type`` and ``payload``. ``Type`` is a string that classifies the event and ``payload`` is a dictionary representing the data associated with the event.
 For example,